bevyengine/rfcs/rfcs/45-stageless.md

 You can queue a state transition by getting a mutable reference to the state machine resource (`ResMut<Fsm<S>>`) and then using the `Fsm::queue_transition` method within your system.

-Since state transitions can be as open-ended as commands, they're deferred (just like commands) until the next execution of an `apply_state_transition<S: State>` exclusive system.
+Since state transitions can be as open-ended as commands, they're deferred in a similar fashion until the next execution of an `apply_state_transition<S: State>` exclusive system.
 This system first extracts the FSM using `World::resource_scope`, next runs the "on-exit" schedule of the current state, then runs the "on-enter" schedule of the queued state, and finally updates the FSM's state.

 Note that commands are not automatically processed in or between those steps.
 Add instances of the `apply_buffers` system to one or both sets if that is required.

 ## Implementation strategy